sindresorhus/multi-download/readme.md

 Type: `array`

-Urls you want to download.
+URLs to files you want to download.

 ## Caveats